-- 44) According to the production possibility model, if more resources are allocated to the production of physical and human capital, then all of the following are likely to happen except - A) fewer goods will be produced for consumption today. - B) the production possibilities frontier will be shift outward in the future - C) future economic growth is enhanced. - D) the country's total production will fall.
+- 111) According to the production possibility model, if more resources are allocated to the production of physical and human capital, which of the following is not likely to occur? - A) Fewer goods will be produced for consumption today. - B) The production possibilities frontier will shift outward in the future. - C) Future economic growth will be enhanced. - D) The country's total production will fall.